TeddOravec/RadarrSync/README.md

 ---

-# What is funkypenguin/radarrsync ?
+## What is funkypenguin/radarrsync ?

 A Dockerization of https://github.com/Sperryfreak01/RadarrSync, plus a few enhancments:

 * Ability to rewrite path of movie on destination Raddarr instance : [39](https://github.com/Sperryfreak01/RadarrSync/pull/39)
 * Ability to sync between arbitrary quality profiles on source and target instance : [38](https://github.com/Sperryfreak01/RadarrSync/pull/38)

-# Why should I use this?
+## Why should I use this?

 You should use it if you [use Docker for your Radarr instances](https://geek-cookbook.funkypenguin.co.nz/recipes/autopirate/), and you want to sync content (like your watchlist) between two Radarr instances, for the purposes of downloading two separate files of different quality (say, a 1080P WebDL and a 4K UHD).

-# How do I use this?
+## How do I use this?

-# CHANGELOG
+## CHANGELOG

 * Initial release : (_1 Jan 2019_)

 ---

-# Upstream README follows..
+# Upstream README from Sperryfreak01/RadarrSync follows...

 ## RadarrSync
 Syncs two Radarr servers through web API.